 WUN Global Challenges are also a means of promoting new or existing WUN collaborative research programmes to potential funders, policy makers and the world more generally by emphasising the impact that these programmes will have on issues of concern to them.

-Currently the WUN is fostering 4 Global Challenges:
+WUN focusses its resources on 4 Global Challenges:

 The WUN Understanding Cultures Global Challenge brings together scholars from the Humanities and Social Sciences to develop research into culture, and society, in order to address issues of relevance to policy-makers.
 More…